ForensicTools/dnstrace-CSEC462-2171-partridge/SETUP.md

 * python-whois by joepie91

 You can have them downloaded and installed automatically by running setup/deps.sh which will clone those softwares to deps/.
 Installation of all required softwares to run those dependencies is not guaranteed, please open issues for any common problems until I get around to cleaning up that section.

+### 4. tools/config.example.php

+Edit this file as needed to connect to the data backend as an administrative user as well as tune any preferences, before copying it to config.php.
+The sections that you need to edit should be easy to identify as they are flagged as such.